usncahill/MMM-GoogleTasks/README.md

 ## Installation
 To install the module, use your terminal to:
-1. Navigate to your MagicMirror's modules folder.
-If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
+1. Navigate to your MagicMirror's modules folder, e.g. `MagicMirror/modules`.
 2. Clone the module:<br />`git clone https://github.com/usncahill/MMM-GoogleTasks.git`
 3. Install Google API:<br />`npm install googleapis`